 There is so much good, applicable, practical parenting advice in this book, which is written more like a novel than a ponderous book of non-fiction (though, full disclosure, I like those too.)

-Like Po Bronson and Ashley Merryman’s NurtureShock: New Thinking About Children, The Good News About Bad Behavior by Katherine Reynolds Lewis is a book you can’t put down and one that you’ll want to read over and over again.
+Like Po Bronson and Ashley Merryman’s NurtureShock: New Thinking About Children, The Good News About Bad Behavior by Katherine Reynolds Lewis is a book you can’t put down.
+It’s one you’ll want to read over and over again.

 Published: April 15, 2018